Can You Take College Classes in High School?

 More than 3600 colleges and universities receive AP Exam scores.
 Over 90 percent of colleges in the U.S. provide credit for qualifying scores.
 You can check the College Board website to find guidelines for specific colleges.

-If you are a homeschooled student or attend a school that doesn't offer AP, you can still participate.
+You can still participate if you are a homeschooled student or attend a school that doesn't offer AP courses.
 Each year hundreds of students participate through independent study.
 Some states even sponsor online AP courses.

 Dual Enrollment